OST-Observatory/weather_station_website/README.md

 ## Setup logroate

-To enable log rotation make a file with the following content in /etc/logrotate.d:
+To enable log rotation create a file with the following content in /etc/logrotate.d:

 ```
 /path_to_home_dir/ost_weather/weather_station_website/logs/*.log {